At last things are getting easier!

 - Does the ISO standard state a requirement to maintain documented information?

-- Could the document be integrated with a Workplace Health and Safety document?
+- Could the document be integrated with another document?

 - Is the document needed for training or communication purposes?

 Since the release of ISO45000:2018, the desire is to integrate Workplace Health and Safety with Quality and Environmental Management can be much more easily accomplished.